-Element to be monitored Lead ΤοοΙ Frequency Reporting Committee Compliance with 30 day deadline for completion of CCTV SARs Head of IG Information Governance Dashboard Bi-monthly IGAG/ IGSG SSL will ensure that fault reports received are actioned and repairs necessary repairs completed.
+Element to be monitored Lead Tool Frequency Reporting Committee Compliance with 30-day deadline for completion of CCTV SARs Head of Records and Clinical Coding Report 6 monthly IGSG

+SSL will ensure that fault reports received are actioned and repairs necessary repairs completed.
 SSL Manager All fault calls to be directed to ICT helpdesk then forwarded to SSL manager dedicated to CCTV.
 They will then forward to unit SSL manager to action repairs.
-CCTV asset register to be updated with any changes to the When faults are reported IGC system ICT to ensure that connectivity between CCTV equipment and its associated software operates correctly.
+CCTV assets register to be updated with any changes to the system When faults are reported IGC ICT to ensure that connectivity between CCTV equipment and its associated software operates correctly.
 Head of ICT ICT Technicians checking network system When faults reported System effectiveness, compliance with purpose of the policy.
-LSMS Reports from ICT/IG Team/SSL Annually, or during system upgrades H&S Committee Strategy System Group
+LSMS Reports from ICT/IG Team/SSL Annually, or during system upgrades H&S Committee The policy will be reviewed every 3 years, or when legislation changes or after a breach of the policy guidelines.
+LSMS Incident Reports.
+Updates from IGSG As required or in accordance with policy review schedule H&S Committee